codeplaysoftware/portFFT/README.md

 ## Known issues

+* portFFT relies on SYCL specialization constants which have some limitations currently:
+  * Some optimizations seem to be missing at JIT compile time.
+We are working to improve this.
-* Specialization constants are currently emulated on Nvidia and AMD backends. portFFT relies on this feature on Nvidia devices in particular so the performance is not optimal on these devices.
+  * Specialization constants are currently emulated on Nvidia and AMD backends which prevents some optimizations.

-We are investigating other performance issues that affect all the backends.
+Overall the work of optimizing portFFT is still in progress.

 ## Troubleshooting